Murak549/HOI4_tools/README.md

 # Event Manager
 The Event Manager is a powerful tool that simplifies the creation of events for Hearts of Iron IV mods.
 With this program, you can efficiently generate event files, manage namespaces, and handle event-specific configurations.

-# GFX Register
-The GFX Register facilitates the creation of `*.gfx` files, streamlining the process of adding images to your Hearts of Iron IV mod.
-This tool simplifies the registration of graphical assets, making it easier to integrate custom images into your mod.
 ## Contribution Guidelines
 We welcome contributions from the community!
 To ensure a smooth and collaborative process, please follow these guidelines when contributing to our project.